mazhanau/rsschool-cv/cv.md

 ## Work Experience

-Head of the IT department (2016 - till now)
+Head of IT department (2016 - till now)

 **Responsibilities:**